idvorkin/techdiary/notes/machine-learning.md

 ## Hierarchy of Abstraction in the ML space

+Before we get started, the term "model" is very overloaded, lets use these definitions.

+### Disambiguating the word Model

+The word model is overloaded - Wickhan describes the following terms ( but I haven't yet re-written the article):

+- **Model Family** - The class of ML algorithm being used e.g. Linear Regression, Recurrant Neural Network.
+- **Model Form** - The model family, the features and the hyper parameters
+- **Fitted Model** - Model form fit to data and able to perform estimates.

 Programming has levels of abstraction and so does ML.
 The levels from most general to most specific are below.

-### Disambiguating the word Model

-The word model is overloaded - Wickhan describes the following terms ( but I haven't yet re-written the article):

-**Model Family** - The class of ML algorithm being used e.g. Linear Regression, Recurrant Neural Network.
-**Model Form** - The model family, the features and the hyper parameters **Fitted Model** - Model form fit to data and able to perform estimates.

 ### Using an ML Model